sanjeetSangam/sanjeetSangam/README.md

 - 👨‍💻 All of my projects are available at [sanjeetSangam](https://github.com/sanjeetSangam?tab=repositories)

-- ⚡ Fun fact **Doing what I like the most, and it is tooking time to come**
+- ⚡ Fun fact **Doing what I like the most, and it is taking time to come**

 <h3 align="left" >Connect with me:</h3>